MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

 In order to use those two categorical variables, we performed the following feature engineering:

 `'CLIMATE.CATEGORY'`: only contains `'Warm'`, `'Cold'` or `'Normal'`
-- it is an **ordinal** categorical variable that can be represented by a list of meaningful ordered number, therefore we performed <u>ordinal encoding</u> and added it as a feature in our prediction model
+- it is an **ordinal** categorical variable that can be represented by a list of meaningful ordered numbers, therefore we performed <u>ordinal encoding</u> and added it as a feature in our prediction model

 `'CLIMATE.REGION'`: since this variable describes the climate region of the outage, there is no order between its unique values
-- it is a **nominal** categorical variable that can be made useful after performing <u>One Hot Endoding</u>
+- it is a **nominal** categorical variable that can be made useful after performing <u>One Hot Encoding</u>

 The resulting dataframe looks like this: